JJNod88/PP1_html_css/README.md

 # Accessibility
 * The site is accessible to Users who may have a disability that prevents them from accessing the site in certain ways.
-    * the foundation of this is the site layout and semantic HTML elements.
+    * The foundation of this is the site layout and semantic HTML elements.
         * The Page is layed out with a standard HTML format to improve its flow, allowing screen readers to indicate header, nav, section, heading, p, ul, form and footer elements of the site.
         * Using these Semantic Elements in the correct order provides additional functionality for tab keys and screen readers.
     * UI Controls - Nav bar is set to Float Left so that you can use the tab to navigate it accurately.
 All buttons are accessible using the keyboard tab and enter functions.